kubeflow/kfp-tekton/sdk/README.md

       [echo : echo] Text 2: I find thou art no less than fame hath bruited And more than may be gatherd by thy shape Let my presumption not provoke thy wrath
       ```

+## Build Tekton from Master

+In order to utilize the latest features and functions the team has been driving in Tekton, we suggest that Tekton must be built from [master](https://github.com/tektoncd/pipeline/blob/master/DEVELOPMENT.md#install-pipeline).
+Features that require special builds different from the 'Tested Version' will be listed below.

+### Parameter passing from Task outputs to Condition inputs

+Parameter passing from Task outputs to Condition inputs was introduced in Tekton master due to this [PR](https://github.com/tektoncd/pipeline/pull/2354) and is [planned on being cherry picked](https://github.com/tektoncd/pipeline/pull/2477) for the next release (v0.11.3).
+This functionality allows pipelines to have tasks run conditional on the results of other tasks.
+A pipeline which demonstrates this functionality is the [condition.py](https://github.com/drewbutlerbb4/kfp-tekton/blob/tekton-master-build/sdk/python/tests/compiler/testdata/condition.py) pipeline.
+In order to run pipelines with this functionality Tekton should be built from v0.11.3 or master.

 ## Test Kubeflow Pipelines with Tekton

 Please [refer to the instructions here](./python/tests/README.md) as you work on a PR test sample Kubeflow Pipelines in their test data folder to ensure your PR is improving the number of successful samples